Desktop A-Game

 - %CustomFields.state%

-The latter prevents unexpected collusion with the matching Internal Name.
-Hence, to make the parameters more obvious when reading…
+The latter prevents an unexpected collision with the matching built-in internal name.
+To make the parameters obvious when reading the script:

 echo $custom_fields_state